moali811/Advanced-AI-Techniques-in-Big-Data-Analysis/README.md

       8        machine  0.555283
       11        subset  0.555283
       2        complex  0.421765
 *Table 1: This table lists the most significant words in the text data based on their TF-IDF scores, indicating their relative importance within the document corpus.*

  <br><br>

 ## 3. Anomaly Detection:

+**Description:** Anomaly detection involves identifying data points that deviate significantly from the norm.
+AI algorithms, particularly those based on machine learning, are adept at recognizing unusual patterns or outliers in large datasets.
+This capability is crucial for identifying potential issues or threats in real-time.

+**Applications:**
+- Fraud Detection: Identifying unusual transactions or behaviors in financial data that may indicate fraudulent activity.
+- Network Security: Detecting abnormal patterns in network traffic that could signify security breaches or cyber attacks.
+- Industrial Monitoring: Monitoring sensor data from manufacturing equipment to detect anomalies that may indicate equipment malfunctions or failures.

+### Practical Example:

 **Goal:** Identify unusual patterns or outliers in data.

 **Approach:** Use One-Class SVM (Support Vector Machine), a machine learning model specifically designed for anomaly detection.

 **Steps:**
 1. Train Model: Fit the One-Class SVM model to the data to learn what normal behavior looks like.
 2. Detect Anomalies: Use the trained model to identify data points that deviate significantly from normal behavior.
 3. Visualize Results: Plot the data, highlighting detected anomalies.

 **Python code:**

     def anomaly_detection(data):